Kshishtawy/Predicting-Bike-Sharing-Demand-with-AutoGluon/README.md

 ## Overview

 Welcome to the project on predicting bike sharing demand using the AWS open-source AutoML library, AutoGluon.
-This project focuses on leveraging AutoGluon's 'Tabular Prediction' to create accurate AutoML-based baseline models without the complexities of dealing with data cleaning, feature engineering, hyperparameter optimization, and model selection.
+This project focuses on leveraging AutoGluon's 'Tabular Prediction' to create accurate AutoML-based baseline models to predict the bike sharing demand using the Kaggle Bike Sharing demand dataset.

 ## Problem Overview